 Keith was a long time club and committee member who lives locally.

-Awarded to the winner of the 15m aggregate challenge – with the best 2 of 3 events to count, 5 points for a win down to 1 for 5th place.
+Awarded from 2021 to the winner of the 15m aggregate challenge – with the best 2 of 3 events to count, 5 points for a win down to 1 for 5th place.

 Historically and as the name suggests, the award was presented for the combined time of two early season events on the P334c and P335c totalling 23 miles.
 The award is no longer presented, the events being discontinued in 2019 due to poor numbers attending.
 In the 90s and early 2000s they were well attended, but the A35 and poor spring weather reduced numbers.
 Courses were shortened due to road issues indicated by *.